 This is why France wasn’t always my favorite place in the world, but it made up for a little stuffiness with incredible eats.
 Although I haven’t made it back to Paris since we moved over to London, I hope to visit as soon as the weather changes.
 In fact, my parents are coming over in May so we can do France on a longboat, but more on that later.
 Those flaky baked goods and sugary treats call to me, especially as were crazy close by train now.
 We’ll get there soon.

 I’m sure pastries here in the UK can’t compare to Paris, but I think they come close.
 On Saturdays, The Venn Street Market is steps from the Clapham Common tube.
 This lively farmer’s market and prepared food hub is my new base for all things fresh in the neighborhood.
 I nibbled on a little bit of everything, from Korean street food and pig BBQ roasts to actual Philly cheesesteaks and plenty of beautiful salad greens (you know, to balance it all out).
 A few bakers had some colorful wares, including the French macarons that are my ultimate weakness.
 I even found a slice of pumpkin pie to savor.
+I can also remember how delicious are these Christmas cookies delivered to me as they are really perfect!

 This reminded me so much of the Dewey Square market back in Boston I used to frequent.
 It’s located right outside my old WeWork office in the financial district and gave me an excuse to leave the office for a stroll.
 Between the food trucks, fruit stands and fresh baked goods, I was hooked.
 Then I met Pan d’Avignon.
 This Hyannis based bakery has been around for more than 23 years, paired with a beautiful French restaurant just near the town airport.